svanderbleek/cqrs-hypergraph-spec-propagators/README.md

 ## Research

-*  Efficient static checking of library updates
+*  Efficient static checking of library updates https://asankhaya.github.io/pdf/Efficient-Static-Checking-of-Library-Updates.pdf

+> To address this problem, we present a static analysis for automatically and efficiently checking if a library upgrade introduces an API incompatibility.
+Our analysis does not rely on reported version information from library developers, and instead computes the actual differences between methods in libraries across different versions.
+The analysis is scalable, enabling real-time diff queries involving arbitrary pairs of library versions.

 * A4: Automatically Assisting Android API Migrations Using Code Examples

 > In this paper, we propose an approach that automatically learns API migration patterns from code examples and applies these patterns to the source code of Android apps for API migration.

+* Exploring the Use of Automated API Migrating Techniques in Practice: An Experience Report on Android

 * Declaration patterns in dependency management